koogar/Phat-Stats/PhatStats_ESP32/Warning Readme.txt

   one is Send, the other is Receive.
   When you know the correct port for Send you can disable the other in Device Manager so it does not to show up in HardwareSerialMonitor.
-  If you select the wrong BT Serial port (downlink) HardwareSerialMontor will be laggy
+  If you select the wrong BT Serial port (downlink) HardwareSerialMontor will be laggy.

+  When using Bluetooth you will have to manually connect on windows startup.